DionWu/amtsimplified/content/articles/how_to_file_taxes_for_amt.md

 ------------------

-Quick Disclaimer
+One quick note...
 ---
-Before diving into the article, I just wanted to make a disclaimer up front.
-I built this site as a free resource and to spread financial awareness of this tax to my friends and colleagues, as there were no comprehensive places to find information on the AMT online.
+I built this site as a free resource and to spread financial awareness of the AMT tax to my friends and colleagues.

 I don't have ads, pop-ups, or charge to use any of the calculators - my goal and passion is honestly just financial education for all.

-As such, you'll **only ever see me recommend one product: [Credit Karma](https://credit-karma-tax.pxf.io/amtsimplified)**
+I cover the expenses of maintaining this site by **recommending the one and only product I use for filing my taxes: [Credit Karma](https://credit-karma-tax.pxf.io/amtsimplified)**

 [{{<figure src="/img/credit_karma_logo.png" class="img_logo_small" alt="Credit Karma Tax Logo">}}](https://credit-karma-tax.pxf.io/amtsimplified)

 That's because:

 - I use it personally (4 years and counting)
-- It's **actually completely free for both federal and state.** No gimmicks, upcharges, fees, etc unlike every other product (i.e. TurboTax, FreeTaxUSA, H&R Block)
+- It's **actually completely free for both federal and state.** No gimmicks, upcharges, fees
-- All you need is a Credit Karma account, which many people have - no extra frills.
-So you can monitor your credit score, check your spending, and file taxes all in one place
+- All you need is a Credit Karma account, which many people already have - no extra frills
 - They have an amazing interface which simplifies the tax code for individuals
 - Because I'm so familiar with it, I can answer questions you may have (amtsimplified@gmail.com)
-- And lastly, to be frank, I'd like to cover the expenses of maintaining this site and server through Credit Karma's affiliate program or **[your generous donations here!](https://www.buymeacoffee.com/amtsimplified)**

-With that being said, let's get into it!
+If you're interested, I would appreciate if you **[check it out using my link!](https://credit-karma-tax.pxf.io/amtsimplified)**

 ------------------